NVIDIA/ais-k8s/helm/README.md

 To create a new release, add it to the environments section at the top of `ais/helmfile.yaml`.

-Next, copy each `values-sample.yaml` file for each chart in [./ais/config/](./charts/ais-cluster/) to a new values file with the same name as the new environment.
+Next, copy the `values-sample.yaml` file for each chart in [./ais/config/](./charts/ais-cluster/) to a new values file with the same name as the new environment.

 Then modify the values in each new file for your desired cluster.

 ### Install Charts

 To install the charts provided, we use [helmfile](https://github.com/helmfile/helmfile?tab=readme-ov-file).
-Update the `helmfile.yaml` to configure the destination namespaces and set and environment for your deployment.
+Update the `helmfile.yaml` to configure the destination namespaces and set the environment for your deployment.

 First, install the operator from the `operator` directory: